List of presidents of the Cambridge Union

-This is a list of presidents of Cambridge Union since its foundation in 1815.
+This is a list of presidents of the Cambridge Union since its foundation in 1815.

 1815–1916

 It was resolved at a Private Business Meeting held on Monday, May 8, 1916, to hold no elections for terminal officers in the Easter Term, nor subsequently for the duration of War, and that the functions of the Standing Committee be performed by the ex officio members of the Committee.

 1919–1939

 The election of Officers was suspended and a Committee of Management appointed.

 Chairmen of debates, 1939–1944

 1944–present

 The election of Officers was resumed.